n0tion/n0tion.github.io/_posts/2020-09-11-learning-react-part-1-stateless-components.md

 layout: post
 title: "Learning React Part 1: Stateless Components"
 ---
 How does defining stateless components in React differ from Vue?
-This article is the first in a series that will cover my experience learning React having worked primarily with Vue in the past.
+This article will go over my initial observations, and is the first in a series that will cover my experience learning React having worked primarily with Vue in the past.

 ## Defining stateless components in React